awsdocs/aws-snowball-developer-guide/doc_source/get-credentials.md

 1. Sign in to the AWS Management Console and open the AWS Snowball Management Console at [AWS Snowball Management Console](https://console.aws.amazon.com/importexport/home?region=us-west-2)\.

-1. In the AWS Snowball Management Console, search the table for the specific job to download the job manifest for, and then choose that job\.
+1. In the console, search the table for the specific job to download the job manifest for, and then choose that job\.

 1. Expand that job's **Job status** pane, and choose **View job details**\.